luciangutu/go_wildcard_dns/README.md

 ### Run the server

-Run the container with the desired IP address for A records Replace `192.168.100.1` with the IP address you want to use for A records.
+Run the container with the desired IP address for A records.

+Replace `192.168.100.1` with the IP address you want the server to respond with for A records.

 The DNS server will listen on port 53 for UDP queries and respond with the specified IP address for any query.

 ```shell